kakarlarenusree/renu_project_Heart-Disease-Risk-Prediction/README.md

 # Heart Disease Risk Prediction using Machine Learning
 # Project Overview

 This project aims to predict the likelihood of heart disease using machine learning techniques.
 The study applies classification algorithms to the Cleveland Heart Disease dataset to evaluate model performance and identify important clinical predictors.
-The project compares Logistic Regression, Random Forest, and XGBoost models.
+The project compares Logistic Regression, Random Forest, and XGBoost models, with a particular focus on model explainability using SHAP.

 # Dataset

-The dataset used in this project is the Cleveland Heart Disease dataset obtained from the UCI Machine Learning Repository.
-The dataset contains 303 patient records with 14 clinically relevant features, including age, cholesterol level, chest pain type, and maximum heart rate.
+The dataset used in this project is the Cleveland Heart Disease dataset, obtained from the UCI Machine Learning Repository.
+It contains 303 patient records with 13 clinical features plus the target variable, including age, sex, chest pain type (cp), resting blood pressure (trestbps), cholesterol level (chol), fasting blood sugar (fbs), resting ECG results (restecg), maximum heart rate achieved (thalach), exercise-induced angina (exang), ST depression (oldpeak), slope of the ST segment, number of major vessels (ca), and thalassemia status (thal).

 # Technologies Used
 Python